 QuickBooks Online - Free!

 Xero - Free!

 The standard migration process will configure your Bill.com account to sync to a different accounting software.
 Here are a few tips to ensure a smooth transition:

-All list data (except Vendors and Customers) will be deactivated in Bill.com and the list data in the new accounting software will sync into Bill.com.
-Ensure that your Chart of Accounts and any other list data you may use are up to date in your new accounting software, as that is what will carry over to Bill.com.
+All Classifications will be deactivated in Bill.com and the Classifications in the new accounting software will sync into Bill.com.
+Ensure that your Chart of Accounts and any other Classifications you may use are up to date in your new accounting software, as that is what will carry over to Bill.com.